-The EPBC Act Protected Matters search report (Appendix B) did not identify the Scott Reef Nature Reserve; however, as it falls within the EMBA it has been described in the following section.
-Should any new State marine park/reserve management plans come into effect, the impacts of these changes will be assessed in accordance with Section 9.8.1 and Section 9.7 of this EP.
+The relevant State and Territory reserves within the EMBA are described below and displayed on Figure 4-2.
+Should any new State or Territory marine park/reserve management plans come into effect, the impacts of these changes will be assessed in accordance with Section 9.8.1 and Section 9.7 of this EP.